lbijeau/gemini-training/docs/exercises/03-code-explanation/README.md

     Craft a prompt that asks Gemini to explain the regular expression in the `is_valid_email` function.

     **Example Prompt Idea:**
-    ```
+    ```bash
-    In the file `practice/validator.py`, please explain the regular expression pattern used in the `is_valid_email` function.
+    gemini "In the file `practice/validator.py`, please explain the regular expression pattern used in the `is_valid_email` function.
 Break down each part of the regex and explain what it matches.
-    ```
-    ```bash
-    gemini explain --file practice/validator.py --prompt "Explain the regular expression pattern used in the `is_valid_email` function.
-Break down each part of the regex and explain what it matches."
+Respond in the console."
     ```

 3.  **Review the explanation:**